Peter Trudgill

+Biography

-Trudgill was born in Norwich, England and grew up in the area of Thorpe St Andrew.
+Trudgill was born in Norwich, England, and grew up in the area of Thorpe St Andrew.
 He attended the City of Norwich School from 1955.
 Trudgill studied modern languages at King's College, Cambridge and obtained a PhD from the University of Edinburgh in 1971.

 Before becoming professor of sociolinguistics at the University of Essex he taught in the Department of Linguistic Science at the University of Reading from 1970 to 1986.
-He was professor of English language and linguistics at the University of Lausanne, Switzerland, from 1993 to 1998, and then at the University of Fribourg, also in Switzerland, from which he retired in September 2005, and where he is now Professor Emeritus of English Linguistics.
+He was professor of English language and linguistics at the University of Lausanne, Switzerland, from 1993 to 1998, and then at the University of Fribourg, also in Switzerland, from which he retired in September 2005, and where he is now professor emeritus of English Linguistics.